syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

     set { allowFiltering = value; }

 }
+{% endhighlight %}

-4. You can bind collection to ItemsSource property in SfDataGrid.
+4.You can bind collection to ItemsSource property in SfDataGrid.
 The following code example illustrates how to add it to resource and how to bind it to ItemsSOurce.
-5. The hightlighted lines creates key for binding collection to DataGrid.
+5.The hightlighted lines creates key for binding collection to DataGrid.

+{% highlight xml %}

 [XAML]